Advice on finding work placements - the IET shows you where to look for engineering and technology work experience.

-"The first port of call for students should be to approach the leading technology and engineering players out there, as they often have the infrastructure to support these kind of ventures," says Pamela Maynard, general manager, Avenade UK.
+"The first port of call for students should be to approach the leading technology and engineering players out there, as they often have the infrastructure to support these kind of ventures," says the general manager, Avenade UK.
 "Likewise, at the other end of the spectrum, smaller firms are frequently looking for intern support and can provide invaluable experience as well, but finding and contacting these businesses can often be more difficult."

 "A further productive avenue for candidates to take is shorter term, more informal work experience, where a candidate can shadow professionals.
 These can last for a few weeks and because of the informal nature of these placements many firms who do not advertise for positions such as these will nevertheless be willing to take people on.
-Therefore a few speculative calls or emails could be a productive way to gain such work experience," he explains.
+Therefore a few speculative calls or emails could be a productive way to gain such work experience," they explain.

 University career services are also a great place to start your work experience hunt.
 They will have strong ties with local companies and hopefully be able to put you in touch with businesses that work in the sector you want to specialise in.
 Companies will come directly to them when they have placements available, so it's one of the easiest ways to find some work.

 There will be lots of competition for these kinds of advertised placements though, so sometimes you may need to make more of an effort to find a suitable work placement.
 Networking is a great way to find out about opportunities and meet new people, so make sure you attend all the recruitment fairs held locally.
 Also try to attend any industry events you hear about.
 The IET's Local Networks regularly host networking events, so keep up to date with the events diary to see what's going on near you.